Al-HasanSharafEd-Deen/SQL_Examples/README.md

 # SQL_Examples
-Same Examples and assignments in SQL
+Some Examples and assignments in SQL